kristinemlarson/gnssIR_python/README.md

 If you set seekRinex = True, gnssIR_lomb.py will now attempt to make a SNR file for you if one does not exist on your machine.
-This will be GPS satellites only.
+This will be GPS satellites and SNR option 99 only.
 The default is seekRinex =False

 September 22, 2019